zenovak/2100-AAA/docs/technical.md

 The API key for running this operation.

 `input` (Dict, key-value, required)\
 The required inputs for running this agent.
 The exact keys and values for this input field is unique and differs depending on the agents.
 You can look up the required inputs in the agent's description page

+`callback` (String, optional)\
+The URL for receiving a webhook notification for the task execution

 <br>